Reviews You Can Rely On

 Value

-While the PUR won't break the bank, it isn't an amazing value, as there are other filters that cost about the same and perform much better, giving you more bang for the buck.
+While the PUR won't break the bank, it isn't an amazing value, as other filters cost about the same and perform much better, offering more bang for your buck.

 Conclusion

-Overall, we weren't terribly fond of the PUR FM-2000B, finding it to be far inferior to the majority of the other products that we tested and would suggest you consider other options, rather than purchasing it.
+Overall, we weren't terribly fond of the PUR FM-2000B, finding it to be far inferior to the majority of the other products we tested.
+We would suggest considering other options rather than purchasing it.

 David Wise and Austin Palmer